Wissembourg: History

 The "Lines of Wissembourg" (Lignes de Wissembourg; Weißenburger Linien), originally made by Villars in 1706, were famous.
 They were a line of works extending to Lauterbourg nine miles to the southeast.
 Like the fortifications of the town, only vestiges remain, although the city wall is still intact for stretches.
 Austrian General von Wurmser succeeded in briefly capturing the lines in October 1793, but was defeated two months later by General Pichegru of the French Army and forced to retreat, along with the Prussians, across the River Rhine.

 Wissembourg formed the setting for the Romantic novel L'ami Fritz (1869) co-written by the team of Erckmann and Chatrian, which provided the material for Mascagni's opera L'amico Fritz.

 Another Battle of Wissembourg took place on 4 August 1870.
 It was the first battle of the Franco-Prussian War.
 The Prussians were nominally commanded by the Crown Prince Frederick, but ably directed by his chief of staff, General Leonhard Graf von Blumenthal.
 The French defeat allowed the Prussian army to move into France.
 The Geisberg monument commemorates the battle; the town's cemetery holds large numbers of soldiers, including the stately tomb of French general Abel Douay who was killed in combat.

 In 1975 the commune of Wissembourg absorbed the former commune of Altenstadt.

 Population

+Transport

+The nearest airports to Wissembourg are: